 Gladly.
 I did tests for over a year before defining what today seems optimal for my work:

-The canvas is laid out on the frame and stopped with clips in the back.
-This means that the content of the image is pulled on the edges so that the image can be hung even without frame.
 Each photo is produced with care and attention to detail.
 If you want more details or maintenance instructions write me as well.

 What technique do you use?
 How do you do that?